Waxweasle/TryHackMe-Relevant-Pen-Test-Walkthrough/README.md

 Set up a listener and successfully ran the exploit with the payload included:
 ![exploit_run](https://user-images.githubusercontent.com/103790652/219213757-6cf90973-beb7-486b-a605-852b6d52c87c.png)

-I was instantly granted nt authority\system shell!
+I was instantly granted system shell!

 ![system](https://user-images.githubusercontent.com/103790652/219214233-94397815-e0c1-4e59-8718-dc8f6be6c768.png)

+I particularly enjoyed this route as it was fun to tinker with the code of the exploit and deploy it manually, rather that just "point and clicking" at a target with Metasploit.